 The simplest way of describing what is required is to say that certain processes must be prevented from executing certain words as instructions, namely those which violate the constraints of the protection they operate under.
-For purposes of implementation, however, it has proved convenient to make a further distinction and say that a process must be prevented from (1) accessing, changing, or transferring control to certain words in the physical memory of the machine (memory protection), and from (2) executing instructions with certain operation codes, which are often called privileged (control protection).
+For purposes of implementation, however, it has proved convenient to make a further distinction and say that a process must be prevented from

+1. Accessing, changing or transferring control to certain words in the physical memory of the machine (memory protection).

+2. Executing instructions with certain operation codes, which are often called privileged (control protection).

 To accommodate the first requirement a variety of arrangements has been tried, which fall into two general classes, namely the protection of particular physical regions of core and the provision of an address mapping function which transforms every address generated by the program before sending it to the physical memory.
-The relative merits of various schemes in both classes have been debated at some length and need not concern us here.
-We turn our attention to the problems of control protection.
+The latter scheme is generally recognized as superior, and has been discussed at some length by various authors.
+We turn our attention here to the problems of control protection.

+Protection Systems

-Protection Systems.
-What might be called the minimal solution to these problems, and one which has been implemented on many machines, is the provision of two modes called "monitor" and "user," or "master" and "slave" modes.
+What might be called the minimal solution to these problems, and one which has been implemented on many machines, is the provision of two modes called "monitor" and "user", or "master" and "slave" modes.
 In the first, or monitor, mode all the instructions of the machine can be executed, including those which change the address space of the process.
 In user mode, on the other hand, all the opcodes which might interfere with the operation of the system or of another user are prohibited.
 This prohibition is usually enforced by causing a switch into monitor mode and a transfer to a standard system routine whenever attempted execution of a privileged opcode is detected.
-These include any opcode which is undefined or which halts the machine, all input-output opcodes, and all opcodes which invoke the scheduling or address mapping hardware.
+These include any opcode which is undefined . or which halts the machine, all input-output opcodes, and all opcodes which invoke the scheduling or address mapping hardware.